freedomofpress/securedrop-docs/docs/introduction/what_is_securedrop.rst

 Our work would not be possible without the larger open source community.

-`Tor <https://www.torproject.org/?>`_ provides the foundation for the the anonymizing network that allows *Sources*, *Journalists*, and administrators to maintain their privacy while connecting to SecureDrop.
+`Tor <https://www.torproject.org/?>`_ provides the foundation for the the anonymizing network that allows Sources, Journalists, and administrators to maintain their privacy while connecting to SecureDrop.

 We're deeply grateful to the SecureDrop volunteer community for translating our software into many languages.
 Their work is enabled by `Weblate <https://weblate.org/>`_, an open source platform for continuous localization.
 You can `make a donation <https://weblate.org/en/donate/>`_